jeffro256/carrot/src/carrot_raw.md

 - *Input Content* - A unique value associated to each transaction used in the Carrot address protocol derivations to mitigate burning bug attacks
 - *Integrated Address* - A main address which additionally contains a payment ID
 - *Internal Enote* - An enote which was constructed using a symmetric shared secret, typically the view-balance secret
-- *Janus Anchor* - An enote component whose purpose is two fold in mitigating Janus attacks: act as an entropy source for deriving the ephemeral private key or act as an HMAC validating the ephemeral pubkey
+- *Janus Anchor* - An enote component whose purpose is two fold in mitigating Janus attacks: act as an entropy source for deriving the ephemeral private key or act as an MAC validating the ephemeral pubkey
 - *Janus Attack* - An attack where an exploiter constructs an enote partially using two different addresses they suspect to belong to the same user such that the confirmation of that payment confirms the addresses are actually related
 - *Key Image* - An elliptic curve point emitted during a Rerandomizable RingCT spend proof, used during balance recovery to determine whether an enote has been spent yet
 - *Ledger* - An immutable, append-only list of transactions which is the shared medium of data exchange for different participants of the network